ShenXiang/RPN-Calculator/README.md

 - All numbers should be formatted as plain decimal strings (ie. no engineering formatting).

-- If an operator cannot find a sufficient number of parameters on the stack, a warning is displayed: operator <operator> (position: <pos>): insufficient parameters
+- If an operation cannot find a sufficient number of parameters on the stack, a warning is displayed: operation <operation> (position: <pos>): insufficient parameters

 - After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.